celestelgarrido/telco-product-example/products.md

 - Fast and stable connection through the 5G network.
 - Especially useful in rural areas or where fiber installation is not feasible​ (Xataka Móvil)​.

-# Movistar Salud
+# Movistar Health

-Movistar Salud is a telemedicine service that includes:
+Movistar Health is a telemedicine service that includes:
 - Access to online medical consultations 24/7.
 - Access to general medicine and specialists.
 - Issuance of electronic medical prescriptions.